Esfahan/installer-ansible-for-aws/README.md

 # installer-ansible-for-aws
-Installer of ansible2.3 with python2 to user modules of aws
+Installer of ansible2.3 with python2

 ## Requirements
 - pyenv